Welcome to the NACG Nordic Consent Framework.

 Sharmini Alagaratnam

-Secreteriat and Benchmarking, harmonization and Standardization WS lead
+Benchmarking, harmonization and Standardization WS lead

 DNV